 Great Expectations Peer Mentor Program

-The Office of Inclusion and Multicultural Engagement’s peer mentor program, Great Expectations (formerly known as LEAP) is designed to help support incoming new students with their transition into Lewis & Clark College.
-GE seeks to support students from underrepresented communities and supports their college transition by matching them up with a peer mentor who provides guidance and support throughout the student’s first year at Lewis & Clark.
+The Office of Inclusion and Multicultural Engagement’s peer mentor program, Great Expectations is designed to help support incoming new students with their transition into Lewis & Clark College and additional support beyond their first year.

 Making the transition to Lewis & Clark College, regardless of academic ability, comes with many new challenges, growth, and changes that one may not have ever expected.
 It is important to remember that you are not alone in this transition!
 Our GE Mentors are continuing students who know too well some of the issues incoming new students face when transitioning to Lewis & Clark College.
 These mentors are eager to pass along some advice and knowledge as well as help you get connected to the Lewis & Clark community!